Volunteer at MIRA

 - Performing longer research projects as needed

 Qualifications: Strong written and oral communciations skills and familarity with Microsoft Office applications.
-Graphic design skills are a plus, as is second-language ability.
-Journalism and communications majors, as well as English, social science, history, and political science majors are all encouraged to apply.
+Graphic design skills are a plus, as is a second language.
+Journalism and communications majors as well as English, social science, history, and political science majors are all encouraged to apply.
+Please submit a resume and cover letter to Franklin Soults, Communications Director, with "Communications Internship" in the subject line:

 Fundraising and Development Intern